ewallace/ewallace.github.io/manual/_posts/2021-09-08-meetings-overview.md

 Project students should find these guidelines useful to make the most of their meetings with the PI and any co-supervisors, although the meetings may have a different frequency or format.

+## When they happen

+New in September 2021, Edward would like to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday

+We will try to schedule 1-1 meetings using the outlook calendar meeting invite service.
+Edward will attempt to make that calendar accurately reflect when he is and is not free.

 # Lab socials (whenever we feel like it)